-- The Bylaw on Official Controls Performed in Accordance with Food, Feed and Animal Welfare Regulations (BiH Official Gazette $\frac{#5}{13}$ and $\frac{#62}{17}$; available in local language only) stipulates general rules of official control of all food and feed.
-Enforcement is conducted according to the entity laws on inspection (Federation OG $\frac{#73}{14}$ and Republika Srpska OG $\frac{#74}{10}$; available in local language only), based on the annual inspection plan.
+- The Bylaw on Official Controls Performed in Accordance with Food, Feed and Animal Welfare Regulations (BiH Official Gazette # 5/13 and # 62/17; available in local language only) stipulates general rules of official control of all food and feed.
+Enforcement is conducted according to the entity laws on inspection (Federation OG # 73/14 and Republika Srpska OG # 74/10; available in local language only), based on the annual inspection plan.

-- The Law on Sanitary Requirements of Food and Goods for General Use (taken from former Yugoslavia Official Gazette 53/91) applies to foods, spices, additives, processing equipment, wrapping material, as well as tobacco and products.
+- The Law on Sanitary Requirements of Food and Goods for General Use (taken from former Yugoslavia Official Gazette # 53/91) applies to foods, spices, additives, processing equipment, wrapping material, as well as tobacco and products.
 It regulates both food hygiene (subject to the specific ordinances regulating presence of pathogenic microorganisms, parasites, pesticides and other contaminants, mechanical residues, changes in food quality due to the physical, chemical, microbiological, and other processes, expiration date, original package, and bulk-packaged labeling) and nutritive value (subject to the specific ordinances regulating quality of each type of food).
-Sanitary inspectors in the Federation work following this Law.
-The sanitary and food inspectors in the Republika Srpska work in accordance with the 2017 Food Law (RS Official Gazette 19/17) that regulates the general conditions for food safety and feed, obligations and responsibilities for food business operators, protection of public health, environment, consumers, and to ensure the market functions efficiently.
+Sanitary and food inspectors in the Federation work following this Law.
+The food inspectors in the Republika Srpska work in accordance with the 2017 Food Law (RS Official Gazette # 19/17; available in local language only) that regulates the general conditions for food safety and feed, obligations and responsibilities for food business operators, protection of public health, environment, consumers, and to ensure the market functions efficiently.